keyboardio/Chrysalis/FOCUS_API.md

 #### Expected output
 This command reads / writes the palette stored in the eeprom, this means the command can change the lighting theme without changing the actual positions on which each color is assigned, you have to provide the whole palette when storing it.
 ### colormap.map
-This command reads/writes the colorMap that assigns each color listed in the palette to individual leds mapping them to the keyboard`s current layout.
+This command reads/writes the colorMap that assigns each color listed in the palette to individual leds mapping them to the keyboard's current layout.

 To know the actual correlation between the position of the map sent and the actual keys in the keyboard, [look here](https://github.com/Dygmalab/Raise-Firmware/blob/master/FOCUS_API.MD)
 #### Commands